thevangelist/tie/README.md

 After that, the letters were copied one by one to *Glyphs* app and scaled with same proportions.

-Spacing of the typeface is pretty much still on-going work - As these decisions should be tested thoroughly with a real audience.
+Spacing of the typeface was done using the original [spacing tables, from page 287->](https://julkaisut.liikennevirasto.fi/thohje/pdf/liikennemerkkipiirustukset_osa2_19092013.pdf).

+Kerning tables aren't done, as I felt a bit unmotivated since the original kerning is somewhat bad.

 ## Observations made during the conversion

-* Intriguingly, *the cap height and the ascender height are the same*.
+* Intriguingly, *the cap height and the ascender height are the same*
-* Originals, especially the lower-case ones, contain a lot of artefacts, and is not clear how to fix them.
+* Originals, especially the lower-case ones, contain a lot of artefacts, and is not clear how to fix them

 ### Problems fixed